puchee99/Flask-App/README.md

   cd Flask-App
   ```

-We will create a virtual environment with `python3
+We will create a virtual environment with `python3`
-* Create environment with python 3 / Activate repo
+* Create environment with python 3
     ```sh
     python3 -m venv venv
     ```